Lotus Bassinet ReviewPrice: $300.00 List

-This product has a GREENGUARD GOLD standard certification for chemical emissions.
-It is free of PVC, Lead, Phthalates, Formaldehyde, and Heavy Metals.
+This product is GREENGUARD GOLD certified in the world of chemical emissions standards.
+It is guarunteed to be free of harmful substances such as lead, PVC, Phthalates, Formaldehyde, and Heavy Metals.
 The Lotus meets all the flame retardant standards without using chemicals.
 Guava offers more transparency in their material and production than most of the competition, something we like to see when it comes to any baby gear, but especially gear that babies sleep on.

 — Juliet Spurrier, MD and Wendy Schmitz

 ≪ Go to our review of Bassinets

 Hands-on Gear Review